samanthaming/samanthaming.com/content/tidbits/79-module-cheatsheet.md

 ---
 title: ‪Module Cheatsheet 📄‬
-description: Here's a cheatsheet to show you the different ways of exporting and the corresponding way to import it...
+description: Here's a cheatsheet to show you the different ways of exporting and the corresponding way to import it.
 tags: [javascript]
 order: 79
 createdAt: 2019-11-16